 If you’d like to help us get the word out about this event, please see our Media page, where we’ve made our resources available to you!

 *Local downtown restaurants who would like to serve food outside of their establishments must also obtain the proper permits and adhere to the state’s guidelines and regulations.
-However, the vendor fee for them will be waived.

 Non-profit vendors have the option to provide a certain number of volunteer hours throughout the Second Saturday season in exchange for free booth space.
 Non-profit vendors will receive a $15 credit toward the cost of their booth fee for each volunteer hour worked.
-Volunteer hours can be provided by one person or a number of people from the non-profit organization.
+Volunteer hours can be provided by one person or a number of people from the nonprofit organization.
 Second Saturday committee members will meet with the non-profit vendor to arrange how and when the volunteer service hours can be performed.
-Volunteer service hours must be performed within the same season as the event during which the non-profit will have their booth.
+Volunteer service hours must be performed within the same season as the event during which the non-profit will have its booth.

 Non-profit booth spaces are limited and assigned on a first come, first serve basis, dependent upon approval of the vendor application.